samg/timetrap/README.md

 **display**
   Display a given timesheet.
 If no timesheet is specified, show the current timesheet.
+If ``all`` is passed as timesheet display all timesheets.
 Accepts an optional ``--ids`` flag which will include the entries' ids in the output.
   This is useful when editing an non running entry with ``alter``.

   usage: ``t display [--ids] [--start DATE] [--end DATE] [TIMESHEET]``